RealKevinApetrei/tago-leap/README.md

 ## Team

-Built for Hyperstack Hackathon 2025
+Built for Hyperliquid Hackathon 2026

 ---